 “To do so, leaders must first understand which emotional intelligence competencies underlie the leadership styles they are lacking.
 They can then work assiduously to increase their quotient of them.

-For instance, an affiliative leader has strengths in three emotional intelligence competencies: in empathy, in building relationships, and in communication.
+For instance, an affiliative leader has strengths in three emotional intelligence competencies: empathy, building relationships, and communication.
 Empathy— sensing how people are feeling in the moment— allows the affiliative leader to respond to employees in a way that is highly congruent with that person’s emotions, thus building rapport.
-The affiliative leader also displays a natural ease in forming new relationships, getting to know someone as a person, and cultivating a bond.
+The affiliative leader also displays natural ease in forming new relationships, getting to know someone as a person, and cultivating a bond.
 Finally, the outstanding affiliative leader has mastered the art of interpersonal communication, particularly in saying just the right thing or making the apt symbolic gesture at just the right moment.”
 (Goleman, 2014)

 So if the client is primarily a pacesetting leader who wants to be able to use the affiliative style more often, he would need to improve his level of empathy and his skill at building relationships or communicating effectively.
 As another example, an authoritative leader who wants to add the democratic style to his repertory might need to work on the capabilities of collaboration and communication.
-Such advice about adding capabilities may seem simplistic—“Go change yourself”—but enhancing emotional intelligence is entirely possible with practice.
+Such advice about adding capabilities may seem simplistic “Go change yourself” but enhancing emotional intelligence is entirely possible with practice.